it-innovation/sam/doc/access.rst

 Access Control
 ==============

-SAM normally modells pure object-capability systems, but it can also be used to model identity-based access control systems.
+SAM normally models pure object-capability systems, but it can also be used to model identity-based access control systems.

 .. function:: accessControlOn